nicoversity/unity_polyextruder/README.md

 # Unity - PolyExtruder

-The purpose of this project is to provide the functionality to create custom meshes (polygons) in Unity3D based on a collection (array) of vertices directly at runtime.
+The purpose of this project is to provide the functionality to create custom meshes (polygons) in Unity based on a collection (array) of vertices directly at runtime.
 These 2D meshes are created along the x- and z-dimensions in the 3D space.
 Furthermore, the created custom mesh can be *extruded* (into a 3D prism) along the y-dimension in the 3D space.

 #### Background

-Some of my research work required me to visualize country borders (geo-spatial coordinates; received from various open data sources) as individual meshes (2D polygons / 3D prisms) in the 3D space in Unity3D.
+Some of my research work required me to visualize country borders (geospatial coordinates; received from various open data sources) as individual meshes (2D polygons / 3D prisms) in the 3D space in Unity.
 Some examples of the usage of this project are provided beneath in the section **Screenshots - SCB Kommun RT90**, demonstrating the visualization of all individual municipalities in the country of Sweden.

 ## Features